taylorrose/wizard-murder-mystery/05_REVEAL_EPILOGUE.md

 **[READ ALOUD]**

 > "Rowan's words hang in the air.
 But even as you process this confession, something else becomes clear.
-The evidence points to another truth.
 Who had the most to gain from Minister Blackthorne's death?
 Who authorized the very Transmorph Potion used tonight?
 Who has been desperately covering their tracks?
 >
-> All eyes turn to Minister Odran Pyke.
+> All eyes turn to Minister Aldric Thorne.
 >
 > Commander Keats steps forward, her expression grim.
-'Minister Pyke, the security logs I've been investigating... they show your access codes in Blackthorne's office the night she disappeared.
+'Minister Thorne, the security logs I've been investigating... they show your access codes in Blackthorne's office the night she disappeared.
 You were the last to see her alive.'"

-**[Allow Pyke's player to respond—they can confess, deny, or deflect]**
+**[Allow Thorne's player to respond—they can confess, deny, or deflect]**

-### The Truth
+### The Full Truth

-**[READ ALOUD after Pyke responds]**
+**[READ ALOUD after Thorne responds]**

 > "The full truth emerges like a poison finally drawn from a wound:
 >
-> Minister Pyke did indeed murder Cordelia Blackthorne six months ago, staging her disappearance when she discovered Pyke's embezzlement of Ministry funds and abuse of power.
-Pyke used their authority to destroy evidence and silence witnesses.
+> Minister Thorne did indeed murder Cordelia Blackthorne six months ago, staging her disappearance when she discovered Thorne's embezzlement of Ministry funds and abuse of power.
+Thorne used their authority to destroy evidence and silence witnesses.
 >
-> Rowan Kett, one of those silenced witnesses, returned for revenge but found Alaric Bodd standing in the way.
-In trying to expose one murder, Rowan committed another.
+> Morgan Cross, one of those silenced witnesses, returned for justice—yet found Alaric Bodd standing in the way.
+In trying to expose one murder, Morgan committed another.
 >
 > Two killers stand before you.
 One who killed for power and greed.
 One who killed for justice and revenge.
 Neither innocent.
 Both guilty."

+---

+## Timeline Revealed

+**Six Months Ago**
+- Blackthorne discovers Thorne's embezzlement
+- Thorne murders Blackthorne; disappearance staged
+- Cross attempts to report; is dismissed and obliviated

+**One Month Ago**
+- Thorne authorizes Transmorph batch #221B
+- Cross steals three vials in preparation for infiltration

+**This Week**
+- Cross buys an untraceable wand from Thorn as "M. Cross"
+- Bodd's memory research uncovers traces of Cross's identity
+- Bodd schedules a meeting with "Agent Blackwood" for tonight

+**Tonight**
+- 6:45 PM – Cross takes Transmorph (Metamorphmagus hair)
+- 7:15 PM – Cross arrives as Blackwood; corrupts the entry log
+- 7:25 PM – Silencio on Bodd
+- 7:28 PM – Failed Obliviate attempt
+- 7:32 PM – Petrificus Totalus
+- 7:43 PM – Cor Constrictum kills Bodd
+- 7:47 PM – Body discovered; alarm raised
+- 7:31 PM – Thorne destroying evidence related to Blackthorne in office

+---

+## Evidence Explained

+**Evidence A (Round 1)**
+- A1 Potion Label: Shows Thorne's authorization (A. Th...)
+- A2 Medical Report: Progressive spell damage consistent with timeline
+- A3 Security Log: Corrupted Blackwood entry (tampered by Cross)

+**Evidence B (Round 2)**
+- B1 Notebook: "V is not V"—Bodd suspected an impostor
+- B2 Wand Analysis: Untraceable wand times match attack sequence
+- B3 Burned Note: "corruption... highest level"—points to Thorne
+- B4 Receipt: Ingredients purchased by "M. Cross"

+**Evidence C (Round 3)**
+- C1 Temporal Card: Memory extraction research context
+- C2 Mirror Alert: Failed activation at 7:15—Cross attempted use
+- C3 Minister's Journal: Thorne's suspicious behavior following Blackthorne
+- C4 Unmasking Ritual: Forces the impostor's reveal

+---

+## Accomplices & Secrets

+**Unwitting Accomplices**
+- Thorn: Crafted the untraceable wand
+- Bales: Lost the Mirror of Masks prior to tonight
+- Dredge: Missing vials created the Transmorph opportunity

+**Those Who Suspected**
+- Vane: Researching Blackwood's missing records
+- March: Building case against Thorne
+- Mire: Temporal research connected to Blackthorne
+- Keats: Investigating the prior disappearance

+**The Innocent**
+- Finn, Quill, Rune: Each holds pieces but not guilt

 ---